ForgeRock/forgeops/docker/README.md

-# Docker Images for the ForgeRock Identity Platform
+# Docker Images for the Ping Identity Platform

-This directory contains Dockerfiles for building and deploying the ForgeRock Identity Platform.
+This directory contains Dockerfiles for building and deploying the Ping Identity Platform.

-## Dockerfiles for Release 7.x
+## Dockerfiles

-For 7.x releases of the ForgeRock Identity Platform, the base Dockerfiles for AM, IDM, DS and IG are built upstream in their product repositories.
-These images are built and pushed to the `gcr.io/forgerock-io/` registry.
+The base Dockerfiles for PingAM, PingIDM, PingDS and PingGateway are built upstream in their product repositories.
+These images are scanned, built and pushed to the `us-docker.pkg.dev/forgeops-public/images-base` registry.
 The source for the Dockerfiles is maintained in the respective product source code repository.

 The Dockerfiles in the [docker](./) directory are the "child" images that derive from the base images, and overlay any of your customizations and